-Player salaries in 2015 have reached unprecedented heights, and with hundreds of millions of dollars being pumped into professional sports teams via marketing and television, it is a lucrative time to be involved in the sports agency profession.
+Sports talent agencies have helped player salaries reach unprecedented heights, and with hundreds of millions of dollars being pumped into professional sports teams via marketing and television, it is a lucrative time to be involved in the profession.

-The firms featured in this list have (collectively) negotiated a total of $37.6 billion in player contracts, which has netted these agencies a total of $1.85 billion in commissions.
+The firms featured in this list have (collectively) negotiated a total of $37.6 billion in player contracts, which has netted these sports talent agencies a total of $1.85 billion in commissions.

 Here is a look at the top 20 sports talent agencies in the United States: